rogerbarton/vr-modeling/docs/developer-guide/general-advice.md

 Note that `1 << i` can also be a mask of several bits or a predefined constant.

+## Hands

+- Anything that is related to the controllers always has a left L and right R. This means lots of parameters are essentially duplicated.
+- Functions that are independent of these variables are often made and named `*Generic()`
+- For booleans:  `Left = false`, `Right = true`

 ## Advanced

 1. Be aware of the 'Enter Play Mode Settings' in `Project Settings > Editor`